Stackato-Apps/hello-spring-mysql/README.md

 Deploying the Application
 -------------------------

-To run the application, make sure you have the Stackato client installed and that you are logged in successfully for your desired target environment (e.g. http://api.stackato.local).
+To run the application, make sure you have the HPE Helion Stackato client installed and that you are logged in successfully for your desired target environment (e.g. http://api.stackato.local).

 Then execute: